 Release of Virions

-coronavirus have spherical virion with a diameter of 125 nm according to the latest study.
+coronavirus has a spherical virion with a diameter of 125 nm according to the latest study.
 It has club-shaped spikes that appear on the surface of the virion.
-These spikes are defining features of virion giving it the name of Coronavirus.
+These spikes are defining features of virion giving it the name Coronavirus.
 Coronavirus has helical nucleocapsid that is uncommon for the positive-sense RNA viruses but common to negative-sense viruses.

-The replication takes place by encodes genes into two large ORFS,
+The replication takes place by encoding genes into two large ORFS,

 Which show two co-terminal polyproteins: